skellis46/slipbox/literature notes/Suzuki - Multisensory Integration Across Exteroceptive and Interoceptive Domains Modulates Self-Experience in the Rubber-Hand Illusion.md

 >  multisensory integration of exteroceptive and interoceptive signals
 >  can modulate EBO in the rubber hand illusion.
 Speciﬁcally, we found
 >  that synchronous (as compared to asynchronous) cardio-visual feed-
->  back ledtoanenhancedexperience of ownershipof the virtualhand
+>  back led to an enhanced experience of ownership of the virtual hand
 >  (condition “cardiac still”), as measured objectively by proprioceptive
->  drift (Fig. 2), andsubjectivelybyquestionnaire (Fig. 3).
+>  drift (Fig. 2), and subjectively by questionnaire (Fig. 3).
 This observa-
->  tion extendspreviousstudiesshowingcorrelationsbetween IS and
+>  tion extends previous studies showing correlations between IS and
->  susceptibility to illusions ofbody ownership (Tsakiris et al., 2011)and
+>  susceptibility to illusions of body ownership (Tsakiris et al., 2011) and
 >  associations between speciﬁc physiological measures and RHI induc-
 >  tion (Barnsley et al., 2011; Moseley et al., 2008). ([View Highlight](https://read.readwise.io/read/01h6e231s1kg319hkvbkjbw7ph))

 > A second possible explanation turns on the observation that
->  the classical RHI fake hand (as used by Tsakiris et al., 2011)is
+>  the classical RHI fake hand (as used by Tsakiris et al., 2011) is
 >  usually very distinct visually from the appearance of a partici-
 >  pant's real hand, whereas the virtual hand in our paradigm is a
 >  high-ﬁdelity three-dimensional visual copy of each participant's